gamecicn/Kaggle_HM/README.md

 #### Collaborative Filtering

 We implement collaborative filtering in [Notebook:  Collaborative Filtering](https://github.com/gamecicn/Kaggle_HM/blob/main/notebook/Collaborative%20Filtering.ipynb) .
 This method achieves a Kaggle score of 0.0127 [5].
+For a given user (u), our model will search for similar users (eg. 10 users), which represents u's neighborhood.
+Next, our model will search for the most popular items in this neighborhood of users similar to u then identify the items that are popular in the group of users similar to u, but are not purchased by u.
+Lastly, our model will recommend those items to u.

 #### Content Based